mojavelinux/gedit-source-code-browser/README.markdown

 * To use the AsciiDoc outline support, you need to have Ruby installed on your system.
 No other RubyGems are required.
 The AsciiDoc support currently depends on an integration branch of Asciidoctor.
-If you clone using the +-b asciidoc-outline-py3 --recursive+ options, as shown above, the integration build of Asciidoctor will automatically be checked out into the sourcecodebrowser/data/asciidoctor folder.
-If you are using an older version of Gnome 3 that's configured to use Python 2, use the +asciidoc-outline-py2+ branch instead.
+If you clone using the `-b asciidoc-outline-py3 --recursive` options, as shown above, the integration build of Asciidoctor will automatically be checked out into the sourcecodebrowser/data/asciidoctor folder.
+If you are using an older version of Gnome 3 that's configured to use Python 2, use the `asciidoc-outline-py2` branch instead.

 License